-A guide to MLS podcasts - updated!
+An update guide to MLS podcasts and YouTube shows for 2017

 Double Pivot Podcast

-Michael Caley, who brands himself as “bringing baseball stat nerdiness to football,” and Mike Goodman, who distinguished himself at the late, much-missed Grantland before moving to ESPN FC, are teaming together for the latest offering from Team Howler.
-The podcast focuses on analytics, breaking down what happens in select games (including USMNT and MLS games) in conversational and entertaining fashion. howlermagazine.com/podcasts
+Michael Caley, who brands himself as “bringing baseball stat nerdiness to football,” and Mike Goodman, who distinguished himself at the late, much-missed Grantland before moving to ESPN FC, are teaming together for this tactics talk offering from Team Howler.
+The podcast focuses on analytics, breaking down what happens in select games (including USMNT and MLS games) in conversational and entertaining fashion. whatahowler.com/the-double-pivot-podcast-77f72e2b19d9#.7tcq70pl9

 Dummy

 Featuring Howler founder and editor George Quraishi and former FC Dallas (and current Harrisburg City Islander) player Bobby Warshaw, this podcast extends the magazine’s smart and sophisticated approach to soccer into audio form.
-MLS players make cameos here as well as on Howler’s offshoot podcast, The Play, which analyzes one select play from a recent match per episode.
+MLS players make cameos here as well as on Howler’s offshoot podcast, The Play, which analyzes one select play from a recent match per episode. whatahowler.com/dummy-podcast-5dc6ef53b298#.l6aqpx4p8

 ESPN FC